rogers248/Instacart-Order-Analysis/README.md

 - Data Exploration: Exploring the raw datasets.
 - Customer Segmentation: Segmenting the customers with Principal Component Analysis and K-Means Clustering.

+## Requirements

+- Python 3.8
+- Jupyter Notebook

+## Dependencies
+Choose the latest versions of any of the dependencies below:

+- pandas
+- numpy
+- scipy
+- matplotlib
+- sklearn